dasch-swiss/dsp-das/docs/user-guide/index.md

 ## Getting started

-DSP-APP is an intuitive, easy to use web-based application placed on top of [DSP-API](https://docs.dasch.swiss/developers/dsp-api/documentation/index.md) to directly use its powerful data management functionalities.
+DSP-APP is an intuitive, easy to use web-based application placed on top of [DSP-API](https://docs.dasch.swiss/latest/DSP-API/01-introduction/what-is-knora/) to directly use its powerful data management functionalities.
 With this modern web application, the researchers can create their data models, search, browse, and work with their qualitative data as easily as they could with a desktop data management tool.
 In addition, data models and data will automatically follow accepted standards, be interoperable, findable, and re-usable.
 Researchers and scholars with small to medium data sets (e.g. PhD research, pilot project, or proof of concept) have access to long-term accessibility to keep their research data alive, guaranteeing longevity of the data.

 ---

 ## Login

+![Get access to the login form.](../assets/images/dashboard-header.png)

 To login, click on the LOGIN button of the header (right side), a login form will appear.
 Fill in the form with your credentials (user name or email and password).

-![Get access to the login form.](../assets/images/dashboard-header.png)

-In case of a forgotten password, please contact the [DaSCH Team](https://dasch.swiss/team).
+In case of a forgotten password, please contact the [DaSCH team](mailto:support@dasch.swiss).

 ---

 ## Registration

 You can use the DSP-APP with restricted access as guest.
 Otherwise, you'll need a login.
-At the moment, you have to contact the [DaSCH Team](https://dasch.swiss/team) to get your login credentials.
-In the future (end of 2020), we will support the [SWITCH edu-ID](https://www.switch.ch/edu-id/).
+At the moment, you have to contact the [DaSCH team](mailto:support@dasch.swiss) to get your login credentials.

 ---